PacktPublishing/Getting-Started-with-V-Programming/README.md

 ## What is this book about?

 A new language on the block, V comes with a promising set of features such as fast compilation and interoperability with other programming languages.
-This is the first book on V programming language, packed with concise information and a walkthrough of all the features you need to know to get started with the language.
+This is the first book on V programming language, packed with concise information and a walk-through of all the features you need to know to get started with the language.

 This book covers the following exciting features: